 The fourth (and final) ‘shark fin’ pillar on this section of the crag provides the following two routes (one on each side of the pillar, meeting to a common finish).

 EL TERREMOTO 5.7 15m

-The left hand side of the fin provides a couple of nippy moves past a bolt.
-An easing at around half- way leads to a finish over a small roof. one bolt and two in situ threads.
+The left-hand side of the fin provides a couple of nippy moves before an easing at around half- way leads to a finish over a small roof.
+Three threads.
 Belay on a tree 5m back.
 Davie Crawford, Bryan Caldwell and Caroline Stockdale 12/January/09.
+Threads replaced March 2022.

 ALETA DEL TIBURON 5.8 15m

 The better of the two ‘shark fin’ routes featuring some interesting wall climbing on tufas and small pockets near the start.
-This route takes the attractive right hand side of the fin and joins with El Terremoto at the half way mark for the same finish.
-1 bolt & 3 in- situ threads.
+This route takes the attractive right-hand side of the fin and joins with El Terremoto at the half way mark for the same finish.
+Three threads replaced March 2022.
 Belay on a tree 5m back.
 Davie Crawford & Bryan Caldwell 12/January/09.